For Therapists & Clinicians

 1

-The client links their Jenora account to your practice inside the app.
-They choose exactly what to share — check-ins, mood logs, zone tracking, roadmap progress — before anything is visible to you.
+In therapist early access, a client could link their Jenora account to your practice inside the app.
+They would choose exactly what to share — check-ins, mood logs, zone tracking, roadmap progress — before anything becomes visible to you.

 2

-The Jenora Portal shows you a structured view of their engagement, patterns, and progress between sessions — not raw data, but meaningful signal.
+The therapist experience is being designed to show a structured view of engagement, patterns, and progress between sessions — not raw data, but meaningful signal.

 3

-Use what you see to inform sessions, notice patterns earlier, and reinforce the work clients are doing in their own time.
-Consent is always client-controlled.
+The goal is to help therapists use shared information to inform sessions, notice patterns earlier, and reinforce the work clients are doing in their own time.
+Consent would remain client-controlled.

 Client progress overview